SvenLoevgren/portfolio5-menu/README.md

 ![image](https://github.com/SvenLoevgren/portfolio5-menu/assets/119969411/c08e9da5-1dde-4d4d-89c0-6e4a932b1e5c)

 - **The sign-up toggle is straight forwards:**
-   1. Whenever you want or need to sign in via the react app, just press on the *"create new account"* button, and you will get navigated to allauths signup template in drf (as allauth handles the registered users in my set-up)...
+   1. Whenever you want or need to sign up via the react app, just press on the *"create new account"* button, and you will get navigated to allauths signup template in drf (as allauth handles the registered users in my set-up)...
    2. If you are in the drf booking site page, then just use the *register* link to get to the allauths signup template.

 _____________________________________________________________________________________________________________________________________________